ameliefar/protocalliphora/data/README.txt

 - YUVC: real; color variable corresponding to UV-chroma from the yellow breast patch
 - YC: real; color variable corresponding to yellow chroma from the yellow breast patch
 - laydate : integer; date when the first egg of the clutch was laid, as the number of day since January 1st of the year
+- Nestbag : character; type of protocol used to collect parasites:
+   - "1"" = without placing a cotton nestbag underneath the nest prior to hatching event;
+   - "2" = by placing a cotton nestbag underneath the nest prior to hatching event